lilo-onwuzu/Salons_Java_Project3/readme.md

 		In Terminal:
 			Run "psql hair_salon < hair_salon.sql"
 			Run "psql hair_salon_test < hair_salon_test.sql"
-		Install Gradle (a build & test automation program that will manage all our dependencies) Build in the terminal using 'gradle run' command Open localhost:4567/stylists in any browser to use the web application Interact with the app.
+			Install Gradle (a build & test automation program that will manage all our dependencies) Build app using 'gradle run' command
+		Open localhost:4567/stylists in any browser to use the web application Interact with the app.